KHOmega/KH-PC-and-Linux-Setup/GoA-Randomizer-linux-setup.md

    - A window will open with no text and a black background.
 This just means that the Seed Generator is setting up it's files and will open up normally within thirty seconds.

 - Step 4: Generate a seed of your choosing, and then save it somewhere easily accessable, such as `~/Documents`
-   - Take not on not saving `randoseed.zip` into your prefix folder, as this will be annoying to navigate to when installing a new seed.
+   - Take note on not saving `randoseed.zip` into your prefix folder, as this will be annoying to navigate to when installing a new seed.

 ![image](https://github.com/user-attachments/assets/82a0e8fa-5bba-4b22-a232-594d3e16adb8)